 Global Seminars (GS)—5-week summer programs led by UC San Diego faculty in different locations around the world.
 You register for two 4-unit UC San Diego classes taught in English and receive UC credit.

-Find more information and a calendar of upcoming events on the Study Abroad UC San Diego website.
+Find more information and a calendar of upcoming events on the UC San Diego Study Abroad website.

-Can I afford Study Abroad?
+Can I afford to Study Abroad?

 UC San Diego students receive approximately $650,000 annually in study–abroad scholarships.
 The Study Abroad UC San Diego office provides extensive information on funding and can assist you in applying for scholarships.